Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 What is snmpd?

 snmpd on Linux is the daemon part of net-snmp.
-When installed, it creates an SNMP host that can accept requests from another host and respond to them, issue notifications (TRAPs and INFORMs in SNMP parlance), and perform some self-monitoring tasks.
+When installed, it creates an SNMP host that can accept requests from another host and respond to them, issue notifications (TRAPs and INFORMs in SNMP parlance).
+With snmpd, administrators can gather data about system performance and status via SNMP.
+SNMP TRAPs are asynchronous notifications sent by the SNMP agent to a management station to alert administrators of specific events or conditions.
 The SNMP protocol allows for basic configuration of hosts and snmpd is needed to exploit these capabilities.

 What are the tools for SNMP monitoring on Linux?